Hacker News Reader: Best @ 2026-01-28 04:55:50 (UTC)

 Top Critiques & Pushback:

-• Questioning the statistics/phrasing: Some doubt the article’s “11 to one” hiring ratio and how it reconciles with the reported net loss (arguing it may be an average of ratios that’s easy to misread) (c46790367).
+• Numbers/ratio skepticism: Some question the internal consistency/meaning of the “11 to 1” departures-to-hires ratio versus the reported net loss, suggesting it may be an average of agency ratios and potentially misleading (c46790367).

 Better Alternatives / Prior Art: